bmpacifique/blogdata/kaggle/digit-recognizer/README.md

 This is a very simple kNN approach for the Kaddle "Digit Recognizer" competition.
-The score that this solution achievs on the test dataset during the open competition is: 0.96800
+The score that this solution achieves on the test dataset during the open competition is: 0.96800

 ```bash
 tail -n +2 train.csv | tr ',' ' ' | gzip > train.txt.gz